PolyU-Robocon/Arduino-USB-Shield-Xbox/README.md

 # Maintenance
-This REPO is maintened by <WHO FORGOT type this 2mins la>
+This REPO is maintened by T.Steve